 In response to the Irish Language Commission's report stating that Galway should be made an Irish speaking city, RTÉ News speaks to some of Galway's citizens to get their opinions of the plans.

-This RTÉ News report by Michael O Briain was broadcast on 21 January 1964.
+An RTÉ News report broadcast on 21 January 1964.
 The reporter is Mícheál Ó Briain.

-Professor Martin Newell, President of UCG with RTÉ Reporter Michael O Briain (1964)
+Professor Martin Newell, President of UCG with RTÉ Reporter Mícheál Ó Briain (1964)